Adolescent to Adult

 The Developmental Services Ontario - Eastern Region (DSO-ER) is your key contact for developmental services.
 Since July 2011, adults with a developmental disability requiring developmental services funded by the Ministry of Community and Social Services (MCSS), must submit an application to Developmental Services Ontario - Eastern Region (DSO-ER).
 This process will determine if your teen is eligible for adult services.

-What is Developmental Services Ontario - Eastern Region (DSO-ER)?
+What are the services provided by the Developmental Services Ontario - Eastern Region (DSO-ER)?

 Main Office Phone: 1-855-DSO-ERDS (1-855-376-3737)